cloudfoundry/uptimer/README.md

 The `tcp_domain` and `available_port` values
 are not required
 _unless_ you elect to run the `app_syslog_availability` test.

+Uptimer by default pushes 2 instances of an app but it can be configured to push only a single instance by setting the optional `use_single_app_instance` value to `true` under the `cf` section.

 ### Optional tests (optional)
 The `optional_tests` section is optional,